andreprawira/aws-cdk-k8s/README.md

-# Deploying AWS EKS and its manifests using CDK and CDK8S
+# Deploying AWS EKS and ArgoCD with AWS CDK!

 ## Prerequisites